- Tumbleweed 2.4.3-1.1

 Any other signals will be handled normally (in many cases they will result in process termination).

-As well as the manual-slider, a metering device may be a serial-device, a UNIX FIFO (named-pipe), or an executable (script or program):
+Fully-automatic ambient-light level adjustment requires setting up a hardware lux metering device.
+A metering device may be a serial-device, a UNIX FIFO (named-pipe), or an executable (script or program):

 Possible hardware devices include:

-• A webcam periodically sampled to produce approximate lux values.
-Values might be estimated by analysing image content or image settings that contribute to exposure, such ISO values, apertures, and shutter speed.
+- A webcam periodically sampled to produce approximate lux values.
+Values might be estimated by analyzing image content or image settings that contribute to exposure, such as ISO values, apertures, and shutter speed.

 Further information on various lux metering options, as well as instructions for constructing and programming an Arduino with a GY-30/BH1750, can be found at: